 Founded in 2024 by conductor Kenneth Slowik, the Smithsonian Academy Orchestra is a resident ensemble of the Smithsonian Chamber Music Society, a program of the National Museum of American History.
 The Orchestra’s repertoire ranges from Bach to Schoenberg, all performed on period-appropriate instruments.
-Hear them perform Haydn’s Symphony No. 95 and Beethoven’s Symphony No.3, the Eroica, on tour through Massachusetts, New York, Philadelphia, Virginia, and Washington DC!
-SAO concerts are free and open to the public due to the generous support of The Honorable John F. W. Rogers and Goldman Sachs.
+Many of the SAO's concerts are free and open to the public thanks to the generous support of an anonymous donor.

 Program: